 Happy Birthday, Claire!

-In honor of the occasion, I thought I'd post some of my favorite "Claire moments" from the OUTLANDER books.
+Here's a post I wrote last year, featuring some of my favorite "Claire moments" from the OUTLANDER books.
 It wasn't easy to pick just one per book, but I tried to choose quotes that highlight the many different aspects of Claire's personality.
 I hope you enjoy them!

 Twenty-seven years of propriety were no match for several hundred thousand years of instinct.
 While my mind might object to being taken on a bare rock next to several sleeping soldiers, my body plainly considered itself the spoils of war and was eager to complete the formalities of surrender.